gnosis/dex-services/README.md

 LINEAR_OPTIMIZATION_SOLVER=1
 ```

-Afterwards, when you run your environment with `docker-compose up stablex` the linear optimizer should be automatically used.
+Afterwards, when you run your environment e.g. with `docker-compose up stablex` the linear optimizer should be automatically used.
 Note that the e2e tests might no longer work, as their resolution depends on the naive and not the optimal solving strategy.

 ## Troubleshooting